rfukuda06/quant-risk/README.md

 # Quantitative Risk & Performance Analyzer

-A hand-rolled quantitative finance tool: upload a CSV of daily portfolio and benchmark returns and get an interactive Streamlit dashboard covering performance, risk, benchmark exposure, and the statistical uncertainty behind the headline numbers.
+This is a hand-rolled quantitative finance tool: upload a CSV of daily portfolio and benchmark returns and get an interactive Streamlit dashboard covering performance, risk, benchmark exposure, and the statistical uncertainty behind the headline numbers.
 Every formula is implemented from scratch in